Ohio Star quilt block tutorial

-I haven’t spent much time in Ohio, but I do like the Ohio star.
-This quilt block uses quarter-square triangles to make an unusual star block.
+I haven’t spent much time in Ohio, but I do like the Ohio star quilt block.
+This block uses quarter-square triangles to make an unusual star.
 It’s not only beautiful, it’s also easy to make.

 Use this block in a quilt by itself or for home dec projects like pillows and placemats.
 It’s also part of the Twinkle Sampler Quilt.